 That’s why it’s essential to track certain ecommerce KPIs that identify how your warehouse operation is influencing the customer experience, such as order accuracy and shipping times.

 Warehouse location plays a key role in setting up your warehouse(s) to meet customer expectations.
-For instance, you might find that moving your warehouse to a more centralized location closer to more of your customers can enable faster and more affordable shipping.
+For instance, you might find that moving your warehouse to a more centralised location closer to more of your customers can enable faster and more affordable shipping.

 “As we started to hit that first inflection point of growth, it became apparent we needed to look for a 3PL that could help us expand geographically in the US and also drive down shipping costs and expenses.